bongiozzo/musica_mustdie/output/band_inquisition.md

 # Inquisition

-Дискография
+## Дискография

-"Anxious Death (EP)" 1990, Black Metal
+### "Anxious Death (EP)" 1990, Black Metal

-"Incense Of Rest (EP)" 1996, Black Metal
+### "Incense Of Rest (EP)" 1996, Black Metal

-"Into The Infernal Regions Of The Ancient Cult" 1998, Black Metal "Invoking The Majestic Throne Of Satan" 2002, Black Metal "Magnificent Glorification Of Lucifer" 2004, Black Metal "Unholy Inquisition Rites (EP)" 2004, Black Metal "Nefarious Dismal Orations" 2007, Black Metal
+### "Into The Infernal Regions Of The Ancient Cult" 1998, Black Metal

+### "Invoking The Majestic Throne Of Satan" 2002, Black Metal

+### "Magnificent Glorification Of Lucifer" 2004, Black Metal

+### "Unholy Inquisition Rites (EP)" 2004, Black Metal

+### "Nefarious Dismal Orations" 2007, Black Metal

-"Ominous Doctrines Of The Perpetual Mystical Macrocosm" 2010, Black Metal "Obscure Verses For The Multiverse" 2013, Black Metal "Bloodshed Across the Empyrean Altar Beyond the Celestial Zenith" 2016, Black Metal
+### "Ominous Doctrines Of The Perpetual Mystical Macrocosm" 2010, Black Metal

+### "Obscure Verses For The Multiverse" 2013, Black Metal

+### "Bloodshed Across the Empyrean Altar Beyond the Celestial Zenith" 2016, Black Metal

+1. Intro: The Force Before Darkness
+2. From Chaos They Came
+3. Wings Of Anu
+4. Vortex From The Celestial Flying Throne Of Storms
+5. A Black Aeon Shall Cleanse
+6. The Flames Of Infinite Blackness Before Creation
+7. Mystical Blood
+8. Through The Divine Spirit Of Satan A Glorious Universe Is Known
+9. Bloodshed Across The Empyrean Altar Beyond The Celestial Zenith
+10. Power From The Center Of The Cosmic Black Spiral
+11. A Magnificent Crypt Of Stars
+12. Outro: The Invocation Of The Absolute, The All, The Satan
+13. Coda: Hymn To The Cosmic Zenith

 ## Отношения с другими группами